1,000+ Opportunities

 Program Contact Information California Environmental Quality Act (Land Protection) Map Categories, Criteria, and Products Search for Maps, Reports, and Data Grant Programs Currently selected Agricultural Land Mitigation Program California Farmland Conservancy Program Climate Smart Land Management Program Multibenefit Land Repurposing Regional Forest and Fire Capacity Program Sustainable Agricultural Lands Conservation Program Transformative Climate Communities Program Watershed Coordinator Program Working Lands and Riparian Corridors Program Laws, Policies, & Presentations

-Based on current listing details, eligibility includes: Nonprofit organizations, land trusts Applicants should confirm final requirements in the official notice before submission.
+Based on current listing details, eligibility includes: Tax-exempt 501(c)(3) nonprofits with primary purpose of land preservation, state/local governmental entities authorized to acquire real property, and federally or nonfederally recognized California Native American tribes.
+Applicants should confirm final requirements in the official notice before submission.

 Current published award information indicates Varies Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.